renanthera/simc-wiki/RaidEvents.md

       raid_events+=/adds,name=SmallAdd,count=5,count_range=1,first=140,cooldown=45,duration=18,duration_stddev=2
       raid_events+=/adds,name=BigAdd,count=2,count_range=1,first=160,cooldown=50,duration=30,duration_stddev=2
     ```
+  * _DungeonRoute_ has no events of its own but allows for pull events to be defined to simulate a series of enemies spawned with lifetimes determined by their health pools.
   * _HecticAddCleave_ will set up a fight with regular add spawns and frequent movement.
 Similar to the Tier15 encounter Horridon (but without the vulnerability on the boss).
 The events scale with `max_time`, with 450 it is the same as:
     ```
       raid_events+=/adds,count=5,first=22,cooldown=33,duration=22,last=337